positroncascade/PyAero/README.md

 The [PyAero documentation](http://pyaero.readthedocs.io/en/latest) is hosted at [Read the Docs](https://readthedocs.org/).

+An introductory [PyAero tutorial video](https://www.youtube.com/watch?v=RBrBEyHAAss) can be found on YouTube.

-It is automatically generated using the files in the [docs](https://github.com/chiefenne/PyAero/tree/master/docs) folder via [Sphinx](http://www.sphinx-doc.org/en/stable/index.html).
+The documentation is automatically generated using the files in the [docs](https://github.com/chiefenne/PyAero/tree/master/docs) folder via [Sphinx](http://www.sphinx-doc.org/en/stable/index.html).

 ## Release History